victeo/victeo/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on Magento
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Javascript and Magento
 - 📫 How to reach me: vic.teodoros@gmail.com

 <div>